Chris Ciabarra

-Early life and education
+Biography

+He grew up in Cheltenham, Pennsylvania, where he developed an early interest in technology.
+He received his first computer, a Franklin Ace 1000, in middle school and pursued programming and robotics classes at the Franklin Institute.

 Ciabarra's entrepreneurial roots go back to the age 16, selling candy out of his backpack in high school and in college he fixed and sold websites.
 He earned his Bachelor of Science in computer science in 2000 from Kutztown University of Pennsylvania.
-He received his Master of Business Administration in 2004 from Alvernia University.
+He received his Master of Business Administration in 2004 from Alvernia University with support from his employer, GPU (now FirstEnergy).

 Career

+Early career

+Ciabarra began his professional journey at GPU, where he advanced from IT support to roles in network engineering and cybersecurity.

+His interest in data security deepened after GPU's electricity distribution system was hacked in 2005, an event that inspired him to start his own cybersecurity company, Network Intercept.

 Ciabarra founded Network Intercept, a security software firm based in Los Angeles.
 At Network Intercept, he served as president, CEO, and security specialist.

 Ciabarra designed Interceptor.net, Scan-on-the-Go Secure, Adrenaline cell phone app, and Nano-stealth.
 He has worked in the anti-hacker field and with PCI compliance.

+Revel Systems

 Ciabarra founded Revel Systems with Lisa Falzone in 2010.
-Ciabarra developed the technology behind Revel’s iPad Point of sale and led the technological advancements as well as oversee data security of the system while employed at Revel.
+Initially conceived as an ordering app, Revel Systems quickly pivoted to address customer demand for POS solutions.
+Ciabarra raised more than $100 million in venture funding, and achieved a valuation exceeding $500 million.

 Ciabarra designed Revel Ethernet Connect, which provides failover connections between Wi-Fi and Ethernet.
 In 2016, Revel Systems was named the Leading iPad Point of Sale Company during Apple’s Q4 Financial Results Conference Call.

-Ciabarra co-founded a team at Athena Security with Lisa Falzone which created a Gun Detection platform which pivoted to Temperature Detection that is in American hospitals, airports and businesses.